MPLX LP (MPLX) Q1 Earnings: Taking a Look at Key Metrics Versus Estimates

 MPLX LP (MPLX) reported $3.04 billion in revenue for the quarter ended March 2026, representing a year-over-year decline of 2.8%.
 EPS of $0.90 for the same period compares to $1.10 a year ago.

-The reported revenue represents a surprise of -4.54% over the Zacks Consensus Estimate of $3.18 billion.
-With the consensus EPS estimate being $1.05, the EPS surprise was -14.29%.
+The reported revenue compares to the Zacks Consensus Estimate of $3.18 billion, representing a surprise of -4.54%.
+The company delivered an EPS surprise of -14.29%, with the consensus EPS estimate being $1.05.

 While investors closely watch year-over-year changes in headline numbers -- revenue and earnings -- and how they compare to Wall Street expectations to determine their next course of action, some key metrics always provide a better insight into a company's underlying performance.

-As these metrics influence top- and bottom-line performance, comparing them to the year-ago numbers and what analysts estimated helps investors project a stock's price performance more accurately.Here is how MPLX LP performed in the just reported quarter in terms of the metrics most widely monitored and projected by Wall Street analysts:
+Since these metrics play a crucial role in driving the top- and bottom-line numbers, comparing them with the year-ago numbers and what analysts estimated about them helps investors better project a stock's price performance.Here is how MPLX LP performed in the just reported quarter in terms of the metrics most widely monitored and projected by Wall Street analysts:

 - Average tariff rates - Crude oil pipelines: $1.03 compared to the $1.07 average estimate based on two analysts.